b-etz/mimic/README.md

 ## Recommendations for Operators
-Migrate from legacy systems to smart card systems that utilize asymmetric cryptography.
+Migrate from legacy coin systems to smart card systems that utilize asymmetric cryptography.
 Get written guarantees of the cryptography in use before agreeing to a site installation.
+Words like "security", "advanced", and "proprietary" are meaningless without more information, and are certainly not interchangeable with "cryptographic" or "encrypted".
+Be direct.
+Ask vendors what information is "transmitted unencrypted" between the interface and the card.
+If they don't give you a straight answer, move onto someone better.

-If migration is impossible, then actively monitor your value transfer equipment for suspected tampering.
+If migration is impossible, actively monitor your value transfer equipment for suspected tampering.
 This may include periodic surveillance reviews.
+Don't wait for audit time.
+Speaking of which...

 Perform audits of cash flows with your vending equipment, with enough granularity to summarize transactions by equipment and by card number.
 Replace end-of-life equipment with models capable of performing these audits.